What Pilgrimage actually is -

 Pilgrimage is a way in.
 To you.
 It’s a way to get to your essential self.
 It’s a spiritual yet practical journey.
 It takes you to regeneration.
 It’s a moving meditation.
 It’s a contemplative practice.
 It gets you to silence.

-Either way . . . through this lens, I work with seekers struggling with finding a way to stay balanced in their day to day lives who feel frustrated or at their wits' end to get calm and more productive in less time.
+Through this lens, I work with seekers struggling with finding a way to stay balanced in their day to day lives who feel frustrated or at their wits' end to get calm and more engaged or productive in less time.

-WHAT I DO: I walk on the phone or in-person with adventurous people struggling with uncertainty about what to do next who feel they'd prefer to go outside or get exercise than sit for a session to get grounded and find a clearer way forward.
+WHAT I DO: I walk and talk on the phone or in-person with clients who feel they'd prefer to go outside or get exercise than sit for a session to get grounded and find a clearer way forward.

 Any conscious intention to move toward a sacred place whether that place is an internal place as in the sacred place in our own heart, or an external place like the bones of St. James (Santiago) on the Camino de Santiago di Compostella or Stone Henge or Mecca or your childhood home.
 It is the intention to move toward the sacred that is pilgrimage.
 You may or may not arrive at the intended destination, so, as the cliché goes, it is the journey, not the goal, that is the point.